Opioid victims confront Purdue Pharma’s Sackler family: ‘It will never end for me’

-“4,804.
-That is how many days have gone by since I made that horrifying phone call — a call that I never ever dreamed of making,” she said.
-“A call that I would not have had to make if it weren’t for your unlawful behavior and obsessive greed.”
+Nelson said: “4,804.
+That is how many days have gone by since I made that horrifying phone call — a call that I never ever dreamed of making,” adding, “A call that I would not have had to make if it weren’t for your unlawful behavior and obsessive greed.”

-Kristy Nelson, her husband Bill and 26 other people whose lives were upended by the opioid crisis got their long-awaited chance to confront the Sackler family, owners of Purdue Pharma, in a bankruptcy hearing.
+Kristy Nelson, her husband, Bill, and 26 other people whose lives were upended by the opioid crisis got their long-awaited chance to confront the Sackler family, owners of Purdue Pharma, in a bankruptcy hearing.
 The historic moment came as Bankruptcy Judge Robert Drain tentatively approved a key part of the plan for the Sackler family to contribute up to $6 billion to settle thousands of lawsuits against Purdue over the toll of opioids, providing funds to aid in the fight against the epidemic.
 As part of the brokered deal that would grant Sackler family members protection from lawsuits, three Sacklers attended Thursday’s unusual hearing, listening to people selected to participate who spoke in the virtual session about losing children, battling addiction and caring for babies born with opioid dependency.

 The Sacklers, who were not allowed to speak during the hearing according to the court’s rules, have denied wrongdoing or personal responsibility.
 In a statement previously filed with the court, two branches of the family, heirs of Raymond and Mortimer Sackler, expressed regret.
 The third branch, descendants of Arthur Sackler, is not involved in the litigation after he sold his shares before the introduction of OxyContin in 1996.